 Drones.
 They are all the rage and every time you hear about one, you start to hear things like model aircraft, flight times, ground station, drone flight distance, weight, battery camera and video capabilities, and many other things.
 However, it seems that nowadays people turning to long range for their drone requirements.
-When you look for drones on the market, you often see measurements in terms of how far they can go at a given time.
+When you’re looking to find a long distance drone, the question becomes “Which drone takes me the furthest?”

 Long range refers to how many feet or meters a drone can continue flying before it loses contact with the drone operator and the transmitter.
 A longer range or maximum range will give you a more exciting fly time experience with your drone as you won’t be held back by having to keep your drone functional in a very specific spot.

 There are many impressive drones that can work well for you today when you’re aiming to take them out quite a way from where you are.
 And though there are no hard and fast rules regarding maximum range and exactly what people are looking for, here is a look at a few of the best options for a long distance drone that you can get today.

 If you’re looking for a place to start, the Altair Blackhawk is the best long-range drone for the money.
 No, it doesn’t reach the impressive numbers of some of this list’s other entries – and it doesn’t come with a lot of gimmicky features like obstacle avoidance.
 However, for the price of $129.00 – which is very low when you’re talking quadcopters – you get 300-500 meters of range and a drone that’s incredibly durable, stable, and fun to fly.